ignytis/ignytis.github.io/content/posts/2025/05/06-linux-kernel-debugging-qemu/index.md

 Kernel: arch/x86/boot/bzImage is ready
 ```

 This is your kernel.
-To avoid any confusion - there is also `arch/x86/boot/bzImage` file, but it is just a symlink to `arch/x86/boot/bzImage`.
+Just to clarify - there is also `arch/x86_64/boot/bzImage` file, but it is just a symlink to `arch/x86/boot/bzImage`.

 # Making initrd